nf-core/website/markdown/developers/tutorials/dsl2_modules_tutorial.md

 - We separate the keys by a forward slash (`/`)
 - The second word indicates the function of the tool we are creating a module for

-Nf-core tools will create a module for you.
+Nf-core tools will set up an empty module for you based on a template.
 Follow the instructions on the command-line and a new module will be created in the fgbio folder.

-One parameter you have to specify during the cration is the `process resource label` based on the process label in the `base.config` files in workflows.
+One parameter you have to specify during the creation is the `process resource label` based on the process label in the `base.config` files in workflows.
 You have to select one of the following labels:

 - process_single
 - process_low